 The lender charges the standard interest rate on mortgages without discounts or deals.

-The LTV or loan to value ratio is the value of the loan you take out minus the value of the property as a whole.
-It is expressed in the form of a percentage to better understand the ratio.
+The LTV or loan-to-value ratio is the value of the loan you take out minus the property’s value as a whole.
+It is expressed as a percentage to understand the ratio better.

-The proposed period or tenure in which the mortgage deal lasts for.
+The proposed period or tenure in which the mortgage deal lasts.

-A repayment mortgage is a home loan where you repay a bit of the capital, which is the amount you borrowed, along with some interest each month.
+A repayment mortgage is a home loan where you repay a bit of the capital, the amount you borrowed, and some interest each month.

-A mortgage deal in which the interest rate is linked to the base rate, which can easily go up and down.
+A mortgage deal in which the interest rate is linked to the base rate, which can quickly go up and down.

-A fee is charged by the lender for a basic inspection of the property.
+The lender charges a fee for a basic inspection of the property.
 The valuation report is solely for the lender’s benefit.
 It is used for the assessment of the property’s security mortgage.